-The 14.5-acre parcel on Hovey’s Pond and the 3.5-acre parcel on Sperry’s Pond have long been Boxford conservation priorities, and Greenbelt is working with the Town to achieve
+The 14.5-acre parcel on Hovey’s Pond owned by the Bergstrom family has long been a Boxford conservation priority, and Greenbelt has secured an agreement to purchase and permanently

-The 14.5-acre parcel contains over 600 feet of shoreline on Hovey’s Pond.
-It abuts a vast swath of existing protected land, including BTA/BOLT’s Potter's Farm conservation area,
+The Bergstrom parcel contains over 600 feet of shoreline on Hovey’s Pond.
+It abuts a vast swath of existing protected land, including BTA/BOLT’s Potter's Farm

-and the Nason Conservation Area – 46 acres that Greenbelt partnered with the Town and BTA/BOLT to preserve in 2014.
+conservation area, and the Town’s Nason Conservation Area – 46 acres that Greenbelt partnered with the Town and BTA/BOLT to preserve in 2014.

-In addition to encompassing lovely mature woodlands and wetlands, the property has an existing system of woods roads and trails that link directly to the Nason Conservation Area.
+The property has an existing system of trails that link directly to the Nason Conservation Area and Potter’s Farm

-The Town of Boxford will seek approval of $60,000 in existing CPA funds for the purchase at Spring Town Meeting on June 16.
+The Town of Boxford will seek approval of $60,000 in existing CPA funds for purchasing the land at the September Town Meeting.

-Greenbelt is committed to facilitating the transaction, including paying for due diligence (title, appraisal, environmental), and to holding the conservation restriction required for
+Greenbelt is responsible for facilitating the transaction, including paying for all of the transactional expenses, and for holding the conservation restriction required for municipal

 Conserving this land: